Causal Inference and Data Fusion in Econometrics: Introduction

 Do-calculus complements standard tools in econometrics in two important ways.
-First, it builds on a mathematical formalism borrowed from graph theory, which describes causal models as a set of nodes in a network, connected by directed edges (so-called \emph{Directed Acyclic Graphs}; \citealp{Pearl1995}).
+First, it builds on a mathematical formalism borrowed from graph theory, which describes causal models as a set of nodes in a network, connected by directed edges (so-called \emph{directed acyclic graphs}; \citealp{Pearl1995}).
 An advantage of such a description is that it does not rely on any functional-form restrictions imposed on the relationships between economic variables.
-Therefore, the approach provides a formal treatment of nonparametric causal inference in full generality.
+Therefore, the approach provides a fully general, formal treatment of nonparametric causal inference (i.e., relying solely on exclusion and independence restrictions encoded in the graph) in recursive models.
 Second, as a subfield of artificial intelligence, the literature on graph-theoretic treatments of causality has developed algorithmic solutions for a wide variety of causal inference problems arising in applied work.
 These algorithms are able to carry out the syntactic transformation described above -- mapping a query to the available data through the model's assumptions -- fully automatically.
-From do-calculus, the algorithms furthermore inherit the property of \emph{soundness} and \emph{completeness} \citep{Tian2002,Shpitser2006,Huang2006,Bareinboim2012b,Lee:etal19}.
+From do-calculus, the algorithms furthermore inherit the property of \emph{soundness} and \emph{completeness} (\citealp{Tian2002,Shpitser2006,Huang2006,Bareinboim2012b,Lee:etal19,NEURIPS2020_7b497aa1,Correa2021}).
 This means that the approach is guaranteed to return a correct solution whenever one exists.
 Conversely, and remarkably, if the algorithm fails to provide an answer to a causal query, it is assured that no such answer will be obtainable unless the assumptions imposed on the model are strengthened.
-In other words, for the class of models in which these algorithmic conditions are applicable, the identification problem is fully solved \citep{Pearl2013, Bareinboim2016}.
+In other words, for the class of models in which these algorithmic conditions are applicable, the identification problem is fully solved (\citealp{Pearl2013, Bareinboim2016}).\footnote{These tools are implemented in the free software \url{www.causalfusion.net} and available to researchers.}